sthobis/site-palette/README.md

 ### How it works?

-site-palette creates a screenshot of your website on the backend and use it to generates a color palette.
-Color palette generation is powered by [node-vibrant](https://github.com/akfish/node-vibrant).
+`site-palette` creates a screenshot of your website on the backend and uses it to generate a color palette.
+It uses [node-vibrant](https://github.com/akfish/node-vibrant) to identify the prominent colors.